prioberoi/deep-learning-img-recognition/README.md

 #### Regularization

-Regularization helps prevent overfitting, where we would see a big gap between the training data accuracies and the test data accuracies.
+Regularization helps prevent overfitting, which would show up in our results as a big gap between the training data accuracies and the test data accuracies.
 Regularization helps prevent overfitting, since increasing the amount of test data isn't always an option.
 L2 regularization is the most common type.

 Caffe defaults to L2 regularization, but also supports L1.
 We can play with the regularization parameter, `weight_decay`, which is set in the solver file to 0.0005.
 A small value for weight_decay makes sense with a smaller training set, but if we increase it dramatically to 0.1: